 Business leaders and practitioners need a framework for guiding the mobilization of an organization around its strategic plan.
 Such a roadmap enables business leaders and members to clearly understand each element for rolling out a strategy.
 It details what decisions need to be made, who needs to make them and when.
 This approach is translated into a project plan, specifying the nature of work in each of the associated phases of construction.

-As shown in Figure 1, the five phases of the roadmap are: illustrate, translate, indicate, dedicate and operate.
+As shown in the figure below, the five phases of the roadmap are: illustrate, translate, indicate, dedicate and operate.

 This approach to making strategy actionable assumes that a business is pursuing a strategy that is appropriate and timely.
 Methods used to develop a business strategy are broad, complex and well beyond the scope of this article.
 But regardless of the business’s level of maturity or the approach with which it executes its strategy, the roadmap is designed to illustrate the elements which a business needs to consider when making strategy actionable.
 It is not necessarily designed to be prescriptive in terms of the precise sequence in which these elements are addressed.
 It does, however, acknowledge the inter-dependencies of the elements and can serve as a framework for developing a plan for executing strategy.
 As the business evolves in the necessary capabilities and systems, the roadmap can be more thoroughly integrated into the existing planning cycles.